FAQs for Junior Counselor Applicants

 4. Second Round Interview – These generally occur between mid-November and mid-January and will take place over zoom.

-5. Job Offers – We will aim to make our first round of job offers by mid-January and will hire on a rolling basis until positions are filled after that time.
+5. Job Offers – We generally make job offers within one week of your second round interview.
+We will hire on a rolling basis until positions are filled.

 Frequently asked questions:

 • Who is eligible to apply?
 We invite ALL Nivonim and Machon alumni to apply.
-If you or any friends didn’t receive an email invitation, it is because we don’t have your correct email address, so please contact Josh Edelglass to sort that out.
+If you or any friends didn’t receive an email invitation, it is because we don’t have your correct email address, so please contact Michelle Sugarman to sort that out.
 Not everyone is guaranteed to be hired, but we do encourage everyone to apply.

 • When should I apply?
 Now!
 The application will not take you very long to fill out.
 It is best to submit it as early in the year as possible, before you get too busy with college applications.